JacksonBurns/fastprop/paper/paper.md

 sampler: random
 ```

-Training, prediction, and feature importance and then readily accessible via the commands `fastprop train`, `fastprop predict`, or `fastprop shap`, respectively.
+Training, prediction, and feature importance are then readily accessible via the commands `fastprop train`, `fastprop predict`, or `fastprop shap`, respectively.
 The `fastprop` GitHub repository contains a Jupyter notebook runnable from the browser via Google colab which allows users to actually execute the above example, which is also discussed at length in the [PAHs section](#pah), as well as further details about each configurable option.

 # Results & Discussion
 There are a number of established molecular property prediction benchmarks commonly used in LR studies, especially those standardized by MoleculeNet [@moleculenet].
 Principal among them are QM8 [@qm8] and QM9 [@qm9], often regarded as _the_ standard benchmark for property prediction.
-These are important benchmarks and QM9 is included for completeness, though the enormous size and rich coverage of chemical space (inherent in the design of the combinatorial datasets) means that nearly all model architectures are highly accurate, including `fastprop`.
+These are important benchmarks and QM9 is included for completeness, though the enormous size and rich coverage of chemical space in the QM9 dataset means that nearly all model architectures are highly accurate, including `fastprop`.

-Real world datasets, particularly those common in QSPR studies, often number in the hundreds.
+Real world experimental datasets, particularly those common in QSPR studies, often number in the hundreds.
 To demonstrate the applicability of `fastprop` to these regimes, many smaller datasets are selected including some from the QSPR literature that are not established benchmarks.
 These studies relied on more complex and slow modeling techniques ([ARA](#ara)) or the design of a bespoke descriptor ([PAHs](#pah)) and have not yet come to rely on learned representations as a go-to tool.
 In these data-limited regimes where LRs sometimes struggle, `fastprop` and its intuition-loaded initialization are highly powerful.
-To emphasize this point further, the benchmarks are presented in order of size, descending.
+To emphasize this point further, the benchmarks are presented in order of dataset size, descending.

 Two additional benchmarks showing the limitations of `fastprop` are included after the main group of benchmarks: Fubrain and QuantumScents.
 The former demonstrates how `fastprop` can outperform LRs but still trail approaches like delta learning.